-• • • Wake3 2.2 Annual Energy Metrics
+Wake3 2.2 Annual Energy Metrics

 The Wake3 partners will share annual energy data and combine in a common format.
 This data will be reviewed annually at the Wake3 meeting.
 The data includes portfolio totals for energy and water consumption as well as energy rate and weather information for comparisons.
+The following is an example format for the shared metrics.